Asian Amateur Champion leads Japanese challenge at Asian Games

 Recently-crowned Asian Amateur Champion Hideki Matsuyama is poised to lead a strong Japanese contingent in the Asian Games golf tournament, which begins tomorrow at Guangzhou’s Dragon Lake Golf Club in China.
 Matsuyama, who will become the first Japanese amateur to play in the Masters Tournament, next April, is joined by Satoshi Kodaira, who finished tied-22nd at the Asian Amateur; Masahiro Kawamura, who finished tied-ninth; and the 2010 Junior Open Champion Kenta Konishi.

-18-year-old Matsuyama made sure of an invitation to Augusta National, as well as a place in International Final Qualifying for The Open Championship, with a dominating five-stroke victory at Japan’s Kasumigaseki Country Club in October.
+18-year-old Matsuyama made sure of an invitation to Augusta National, as well as a place in International Final Qualifying for The Open, with a dominating five-stroke victory at Japan’s Kasumigaseki Country Club in October.
 He then underlined his potential with a third-place finish in the professional Japan Open, in the process outperforming the likes of Ryo Ishikawa and Shingo Katayama.

 The Asian Games is the pinnacle for elite amateur golf in Asia and showcases the most talented golfers from across the region.